 Imogen began her music career when she started piano lessons at the age of 6.
 She then moved on to learn clarinet, flute, saxophone and oboe, winning principal seats at the National Youth Wind Orchestra of Great Britain and the City of Birmingham Youth Symphony Orchestra at the age of 15.

-After making the decision to specialist in oboe and english horn, Imogen began her studies in 2012 at the Royal Northern College of Music in Manchester (UK) with Jonathan Small and Jenny Galloway, after receiving scholarships both from the institution and the Leverhulme Trust.
+After making the decision to specialize in oboe and english horn, Imogen began her studies in 2012 at the Royal Northern College of Music in Manchester (UK) with Jonathan Small and Jenny Galloway, after receiving scholarships both from the institution and the Leverhulme Trust.
 Whilst at the RNCM, she received tuition from a number of prestigious players including Hansjorg Shellenberger, Alex Klein, Melinda Maxwell and Hugh McKenna.
 In her final year, Imogen was awarded the Evelyn Rothwell Prize for Oboe and the Tim Reynish Prize for Woodwind.

 Graduating in 2012 with a Bachelor of Music (summa cum laude), Imogen coupled high quality instrumental tuition and freelancing with leading orchestras and ensembles in the UK, including the BBC Philharmonic Orchestra, the Royal Liverpool Philharmonic Orchestra and the Hallé Orchestra.
 She also regularly gave concerts and outreach workshops throughout the UK and Europe with her successful wind trio "Trio Volant" alongside fellow RNCM alumni, clarinettist Thomas Evans and bassoonist Christopher James.